ongkasit/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+- Adaptive website is easier to make then responsive website, but the finished product has a lot of drawbacks, like loading slower.
+In an adaptive website, you create a different HTML/CSS code for each designs, while in a fully responsive website, you share one set of code but utilize media queries to specificy screen sizes instead.

 2. Describe what it means to be mobile first vs desktop first.

+- Mobile first you use min-width, while desktop first you use max-width media queries.
+You basically have either the mobile design first or desktop design first in mind for that particular project.
+This entirely depends on what your boss says.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+- Font size 62.5% exists to make everyone's lives easier.
+Since rem units are hard to calculate, 62.5% of 16px is 10px.
+16px is the regular standard size of fonts, and turning it to 10px makes usings rems easier.

 4. How would you describe preprocessing to someone new to CSS?

+- It's a more efficient/advanced compiler tool that helps you write better CSS.
+Since the web browser can only read HTML/CSS/Javascript, humans invented preprocessing to make writing CSS not a complete headache.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+- I love the whole nesting concept, it just makes a lot of sense to my brain.
+I'd say parametric mixins gave me most trouble just because I did not really need to use them.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.